LaurentRDC/pandoc-pyplot/README.md

 ### Requirements

-This filter only works with the Matplotlib plotting library.
-Therefore, you need a Python interpreter and at least [Matplotlib](https://matplotlib.org/) installed.
+This filter requires a Python interpreter and at least [Matplotlib](https://matplotlib.org/) or [Plotly](https://plot.ly/python/) installed.
 The name of the Python interpreter to use can be specified in a `.pandoc-pyplot.yml` file; by default, `pandoc-pyplot` will use the `"python"` name on Windows, and `"python3"` otherwise.

 Use the filter with Pandoc as follows: